 Transgendered people are thought by many inhabit the outskirts of mainstream society.
 They are often unfairly marginalized, ridiculed, and even dehumanized.
 It is perhaps unsurprising, given this history, that transgendered people have not often found much refuge in the law.
 In the context of gender discrimination, for example, courts have traditionally refused to expand protection against sex discrimination under Title VII of the Civil Rights Act of 1964.

-However, as the attorneys at The Spitz Law Firm know, Title VII prohibits any discrimination whatsoever “because of” sex.
+However, as the attorneys at Spitz, The Employee’s Law Firm know, Title VII prohibits any discrimination whatsoever “because of” sex.
 And, as the Supreme Court decided nearly 24 years ago in Price Waterhouse v.
 Hopkins, “because of” includes discrimination against someone because they aren’t fulfilling a gender role stereotype.

 What is a “gender role”?
 A gender role is acting “man enough” or acting “like a lady.”